 What To Do in Huatulco:

-- Shop for jewelery and souvenirs in La Crucecita
+- Shop for jewelry and souvenirs in La Crucecita

 - Take a boat tour of Huatulco's bays, which includes stops for swimming, snorkeling and lunch